3rd-Party Cookie Settings

 Google Chrome

-• Scroll down to the Privacy and security section and click on the row labeled Cookies and other site data
+• Scroll down to the Privacy and security section and click on the row labeled Third-party cookies

-• Scroll down the page to the field labeled Sites that can always use cookies and click the Add button
+• Scroll down the page to the field labeled Sites allowed to use third-party cookies and click the Add button.

-• In the dialog that appears, enter [*.]42lines.net as the site and click Add
+• In the dialog that appears, paste the URL you copied, and then click Add.

 Mozilla Firefox

-• Go to Preferences in your Firefox browser
+• Go to Settings in your Firefox browser.

-• In the dialog that appears, enter 42lines.net into the address field and click Add and then click Save Changes
+• In the dialog that appears, paste your copied URL in the address field, click Allow, and then click Save Changes.

 Microsoft Edge